 What is perineal urethrostomy (PU) surgery?

-Perineal urethrostomy (PU) surgery in cats, also known as feline PU or PU surgery, is a surgical procedure performed to treat urinary obstruction or recurring urethral blockages in male cats.
-It involves creating a new opening in the urethra, typically near the perineum, to bypass the narrowest part of the urethra, known as the os penis or urethral process.
+Perineal urethrostomy surgery in cats, also known as feline PU or PU surgery, is a surgical procedure performed to treat urinary obstruction or recurring urethral blockages in male cats.
+It involves creating a new opening in the urethra, typically near the perineum, to bypass the narrowest part of the urethra.

 It's a valuable procedure for managing recurrent urinary obstructions and chronic urinary tract issues.
 While it carries some risks and potential complications, it can significantly improve a cat's quality of life by alleviating urinary blockages and associated discomfort.
 Cat owners must discuss the procedure thoroughly with their veterinarian to understand the potential benefits and risks of their cat's situation.

-PU surgery in cats is essential for their health and well-being, especially those suffering from chronic urinary issues.
+PU surgery is essential for the health and well-being of cats suffering from chronic urinary issues.
 Urinary blockages can lead to severe pain, kidney damage, and even death if left untreated.
-Perineal urethrostomy surgery significantly reduces the risk of recurrent by providing an alternative pathway for urine to exit the body.
+Perineal urethrostomy surgery significantly reduces the risk of recurring issues by providing an alternative pathway for urine to exit the body.

 Conditions That May Require Perineal Urethrostomy